AndrewK19/Getting-Cleaning-Data-Project-Assignment/README.md

 - `run_analysis.R` contains all the coding for doing the course project, that includes downloading and unzipping the dataset that is used for this project.

-- `finaldata.txt` is a written out text file from `run_analysis.R`, which is the average features of each subject and each activity.
+- `averagedata.txt` is a written out text file from `run_analysis.R`, which is the average features of each subject and each activity.
 Please refer to `codebook.md.` for more explicit information.